 In considering further spectrum allocation in the 6585 MHz to 7125 MHz frequency band, IEEE 802 LMSC respectfully asks ACMA to consider the following points.

-A growing number of countries, including Argentina, Brazil, Canada, Saudi Arabia, South Korea, and the USA have already allocated the entire 6 GHz band (i.e., 5925 MHz to 7125 MHz) for exempt operation.
+A growing number of countries, including Argentina, Canada, Saudi Arabia, South Korea, and the USA have already allocated the entire 6 GHz band (i.e., 5925 MHz to 7125 MHz) for license exempt operation.
+While the desire to consider potential IMT use of the upper 6GHz band is laudable, the result is that the spectrum remains unused, and the economic opportunity from use of the band, for example to support innovative uses and product developments is lost.
+For example, in February 2025, UK’s Ofcom published a consultation extending LPI operation to entire 6 GHz band and SP mode operation under the supervision of AFC in the lower 6 GHz band.

 In January 2024, Wi-Fi Alliance introduced Wi-Fi CERTIFIED 7™ based on the IEEE Std 802.11be™-2024.
 IEEE 802.11be introduces advanced features including channel bandwidths of up to 320 MHz, multiple resource units to a single station, multi-link operation that utilizes multiple links across frequency bands, enhanced quality of service (QoS), improved Target Wake Time, and improved spectrum management using spectrum puncturing to improve coexistence with incumbents effectively and efficiently.
 With Wi-Fi 7 products already in the market, Wi-Fi deployments are going through a second-generation upgrade in the entire 6 GHz band globally.
 Of relevance is the multi-link operation feature which when used in the 6 GHz band, achieves and exceeds the performance expectations of Wi-Fi 7.